SAP-archive/data-intelligence-codejam-exercises/exercise/chat/readme.md

 Click on **Show Configuration** of the graph.
 Change the **icon** to a `heart`.
 Save the graph.

-You should see an icon of the graph changed in CodeJam category.
+You should see an icon of the graph changed in `CodeJam` category.

 ### Add a Terminal operator
-Switch to Operators tab in the Modeller.
-Find and add **Terminal** operator to the graph.
+Switch to Operators tab in the Modeler.
+Find and add a **Terminal** operator to the graph.

 Connect Terminal's `out1` port with its `in1` port.